Michel Eugène Chevreul

 Chevreul is one of the 72 French scientists, mathematicians, and engineers whose names are inscribed on the Eiffel Tower.
-He lived to 102 and was a pioneer in the field of gerontology.
+He lived to be 102 and was a pioneer in the field of gerontology.

 Biography

 Chevreul was born in the town of Angers, France, where his father was a physician.
 Chevreul's birth certificate, kept in the registry book of Angers, bears the signature of his father, grandfather, and a great-uncle, all of whom were surgeons.

-At around the age of seventeen Chevreul went to Paris and entered L.N.
-Vauquelin's chemical laboratory, afterwards becoming his assistant at the Muséum national d'histoire naturelle (National Museum of Natural History) in the Jardin des Plantes.
+At around the age of seventeen, Chevreul went to Paris and entered L. N. Vauquelin's chemical laboratory, afterwards becoming his assistant at the Muséum national d'histoire naturelle (National Museum of Natural History) in the Jardin des Plantes.

 In 1813, Chevreul was appointed professor of chemistry at the Lycée Charlemagne, and subsequently undertook the directorship of the Gobelins tapestry works, where he carried out his research on colour contrasts.
 (In 1839, he published the results of his research under the title De la loi du contraste simultané des couleurs; It was translated into English and published in 1854 under the title The Principles of Harmony and Contrast of Colors.
-A new translation titled On the Law of Simultaneous Contrast of Colors, with commentary, additional chapters, and color graphics by Dan Margulis appeared in 2020.)
-In 1826 Chevreul became a member of the Academy of Sciences, and in the same year was elected a foreign member of the Royal Society of London, whose Copley Medal he was awarded in 1857.
+A new translation titled On the Law of Simultaneous Contrast of Colors, with commentary, additional chapters, and colour graphics by Dan Margulis, appeared in 2020.)
+In 1826, Chevreul became a member of the Academy of Sciences, and in the same year was elected a foreign member of the Royal Society of London, whose Copley Medal he was awarded in 1857.
 In 1829, he was elected a foreign member of the Royal Swedish Academy of Sciences and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1868.

 Chevreul succeeded his master, Vauquelin, as professor of organic chemistry at the National Museum of Natural History in 1830, and thirty-three years later assumed its directorship also; this he relinquished in 1879, though he still retained his professorship.
 A bronze medal was minted for the occasion of Chevreul's 100th birthday in 1886, and it was celebrated as a national event.
 Chevreul received letters of commendation from many heads of state and monarchs, including Queen Victoria.
 He had a series of recorded meetings with Nadar, whose son Paul Nadar took photographs, resulting in the first photo-interview ever to appear in a magazine.

-Chevreul began to study the effects of ageing on the human body shortly before his death at the age of 102, which occurred in Paris on 9 April 1889.
+Chevreul began to study the effects of aging on the human body shortly before his death at the age of 102, which occurred in Paris on 9 April 1889.
 He was honoured with a public funeral.
-In 1901 a statue was erected to his memory in the museum with which he was connected for so many years.
+In 1901, a statue was erected to his memory in the museum with which he was connected for so many years.